-SMU seeks to provide a supportive environment for students to come forward to report sexual assault and obtain help.
-All campus community members should be aware that sexual assault can happen to anyone and that sexual assault is not the victim’s fault.
-SMU and community resources are available to help, including SMU Police, SMU Counseling Services, the Office of Student Advocacy and Support, and the SMU Title IX Coordinator.
+SMU is committed to providing a supportive environment for students to report sexual assault and obtain help.
+All campus community members should be aware that sexual assault can happen to anyone and is not the victim’s fault.
+SMU and community resources are available, including SMU Police, SMU Counseling Services, the Office of Student Advocacy and Support and the SMU Title IX Coordinator.

-It is critical that anyone who has experienced sexual assault find safety and seek medical attention immediately.
-See "Medical care" for more information.
+It is critical that any student who has experienced sexual assault find safety and seek medical attention immediately.
+See "Medical care" webpage for more information.

 Students also are urged to report a sexual assault to police as soon as possible, call 911 or 214-768-3333, or pick up a blue-light phone on campus.

 - Sexual assault is a crime punishable under Texas law by imprisonment.
 Sexual assault also is a violation of the federal law Title IX and of SMU's Title IX Sexual Harassment policy.
 See "Report to police" and "Sexual assault and consent" webpages for more information.

 If you are a victim, please know that you are not alone.
 SMU resources are available to help and discuss your options.
 You can choose the resources you are most comfortable contacting.

 - SMU Police (for emergency help or criminal reporting), 214-768-3333 (available 24/7)